ebi-jdispatcher/jdispatcher-viewers/docs/script.md

 ### Visual Output

 Visual Output can be used by embedding a script tag in HTML as shown in the example below.
 The visualisation can be customised to some extent.
-TODO

 ```html
 <!DOCTYPE html>